Acute Flaccid Myelitis (AFM)

-In 2016, two confirmed cases of AFM were reported in Illinois.
 The Illinois Department of Public Health (IDPH) is re-emphasizing the importance of continued vigilance in identifying cases of AFM among all age groups, irrespective of enterovirus status.
 Reporting of these cases will help public health officials monitor for increases in this illness and better understand potential causes, risk factors, and preventive measures or therapies.
 We are asking all clinicians to report AFM cases to the local health department, governing the jurisdiction where the patient lives.

 Clinicians suspecting AFM in patients meeting the probable or confirmed case definition (irrespective of laboratory testing results) are asked to report these cases to the local health department governing the jurisdiction where the patient lives, or to the Illinois Department of Public Health Communicable Disease Control Section at 217-782-2016.
-Clinicians should complete the patient summary form and submit it to their LHD as early as possible.
+Clinicians should complete the patient summary form and submit it along with the MRI report and images to their LHD as early as possible.
 Clinicians or infection control practitioners that have access to enter reportable diseases into the Illinois National Electronic Disease Surveillance System (I-NEDSS) should also enter the case’s information into the system’s AFM module.
 Local health departments (LHD) should report AFM cases into I-NEDSS as an AFM case if the clinician has not done so.